List of tallest buildings in San Diego

-San Diego, a major coastal city in Southern California, has over 200 high-rises mainly in the central business district of downtown San Diego.
-The city has over 40 buildings that stand taller than 300 feet (91 m), the third-most in California after San Francisco and Los Angeles.
-In the 1970s, the Federal Aviation Administration (FAA) began restricting downtown building height to maximum of 500 ft within a 2.3 mi radius of San Diego International Airport's single runway.
-(Note: Information on the Federal Aviation Administration's reasoning behind building height limitations can be read in their Advisory Circular, AC 150/5190-4A - A Model Zoning Ordinance to Limit Height of Objects Around Airports) As a result, San Diego has no buildings beyond that height, and only three taller than 492 ft (150 m).
-The tallest building in the city is the 34-story One America Plaza, completed in 1991, which stands 500 ft tall.
+San Diego, a major coastal city in Southern California, has over 200 high-rises mainly in its central business district.
+The city currently has 50 buildings that stand taller than 300 feet (91 m), the third-most in California after San Francisco and Los Angeles.
+In the 1970s, the Federal Aviation Administration (FAA) began restricting downtown building height to a maximum of 500 ft within a 2.3 mi radius from San Diego International Airport.
+(Note: Information on the Federal Aviation Administration's reasoning behind building height limitations can be read in their Advisory Circular, AC 150/5190-4A – A Model Zoning Ordinance to Limit Height of Objects Around Airports) As a result, Downtown San Diego has no buildings beyond that height, and only three buildings are taller than 492 ft (150 m).
+The tallest building in the city is the 34-story One America Plaza, completed in 1991 which stands at 500 ft tall.

 The history of skyscrapers in San Diego began with the completion of the U.S. Grant Hotel in 1910.
 Standing at 211 ft (64 m), it was the tallest building in the city for 17 years, symbolizing early 20th century economic growth and urban development.
-In 1927, the El Cortez Hotel surpassed it with a height of 310 ft (94 m), becoming a prominent landmark and reflecting the city’s expanding ambitions during the Roaring Twenties.
-For much of the mid-20th century, high-rise development in San Diego remained modest compared to other major American cities, largely due to the city’s size and geographic constraints.
+In 1927, the El Cortez Hotel surpassed it with a height of 310 ft (94 m), becoming a prominent landmark and reflecting the city's expanding ambitions during the Roaring Twenties.
+For much of the mid-20th century, high-rise development in San Diego remained modest compared to other major American cities, largely due to the city's size and geographic constraints.
 A significant shift occurred in 1969 when 530 B Street was completed, reaching 388 ft (118 m) and holding the title of tallest building for two decades.
 This period marked the beginning of more modern office towers and a move toward vertical urbanization.